Debsnil24/Go_Backend_Server/README.md

 # Go_Backend_Server

-This is a simple webserver implemented on Go at the port 8080 which has 3 routes
+This is a simple webserver implemented on Go at the port 8080 on the localhost which has 3 routes

 "/" route leads to the index.html page